Zookeeper session has expired

 1. rethink partitioning, high number of parts in table is usually not recommended

-2. increase jute.maxbuffer on zookeeper side to values about 8M
+2. increase jute.maxbuffer on Zookeeper side to values about 8M

 3. use IN PARTITION clause for mutations (where applicable) - since 20.12